Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 - Building materials and supplies intended for the project

-- Temporary structures such as scaffolding, forms, or fencing, if included by the policy
+- Certain temporary structures such as scaffolding, forms, or fencing if included

-- Some soft costs, such as additional interest, taxes, or lost rental value, when endorsed
+- In some cases, soft costs such as additional interest, taxes, or lost rents when specifically endorsed

-The key is that builder’s risk insurance is meant to protect the project itself.
-It is not a catch-all policy for every business risk a contractor or owner may face.
+The key point is simple: builder’s risk insurance is meant to protect the project itself.

 What Builder’s Risk Insurance Usually Does Not Cover